 2014; ILLINOIS; $1,250,000 SETTLEMENT:

-This case was a complicated collision.
-The victim, a 61-year-old woman, was driving down an interstate in Kane County when a truck clipped her from behind but the incident did not stop there.
-Immediately after the truck rear-ended her, her vehicle was sent over the median and slammed into by a semi-truck.
-She died right after this Ping-Pong collision.
+This case involved a complicated collision.
+The 61-year-old female victim was driving on an interstate in Kane County when a truck clipped her from behind.
+However, the incident did not stop there.
+Immediately after the truck rear-ended her vehicle, she was sent over the median and slammed into by a semi-truck.
+She died immediately after this ping-pong collision.

 Representatives of the woman’s estate sued both truck drivers for negligence and wrongful death damages.
 Specifically, the plaintiffs contended that the first truck driver did not maintain adequate brakes sufficient to avoid rear-ending her and that the second driver did not maintain requisite attention to avoiding hitting her head-on.